ariel-berger/internal-medicine-app/backend/README.md

 - `fetch_and_classify_by_date.py` / `fetch_and_classify_weekly.py` – collection + classification entry points

 Classification uses Claude or Gemini automatically based on the available API key.

+## Email Notifications

+When an admin initiates "Fetch & Classify Articles from PubMed" via the admin dashboard, a summary email is automatically sent to the admin's email address upon completion.
+The email includes:

+- Processing status (success/failure)
+- Number of articles collected
+- Number of articles classified
+- Number of articles stored
+- Error details (if processing failed)

+To enable email notifications, configure the SMTP environment variables in your `.env` file.
+If SMTP credentials are not configured, the system will log a warning and continue without sending emails.

+**Note:** For Gmail, you'll need to use an [App Password](https://support.google.com/accounts/answer/185833) instead of your regular password.